 - Health and Mobility: See the Centers for Disease Control and Prevention's website for Spain-specific health and safety information.

-See the budget sheet (coming soon!) and the Fund your Experience page on the Education Abroad website.
-Two UNL students will be awarded the IAU Diversity Scholarship for this program in France.
+See the budget sheet and the Fund your Experience page on the Education Abroad website.
+Two UNL students will be awarded the IAU Diversity Scholarship for this program in Spain.
 Students must still apply.
 Additional merit-based scholarships are also available through IAU.

 Upon confirmation of participation, program participants will pay a commitment deposit.